alexismorin/Built-In-ISF/README.md

 ### How to Use

 **This assumes you are using linear lighting and the deferred render path.
-I don't really use forward rendering**
+I don't really use forward rendering but if you really need it do message me!**

 1. Drag in the "Built-In SIM" folder anywhere in your project.
 2. Place the *BuiltInISF* script somewhere in your scene.
 You can switch the falloff per-scene with this script!